JustinePagdonsolan/Pok-mon_PC_Storage_System/README.md

 This **Pokémon Storage System** demonstrates the principles of **responsible resource management** and **waste reduction**, drawing parallels to **SDG 12: Responsible Consumption and Production**.
 The game serves as both an **educational tool** and an **engaging experience**, allowing players to explore the concepts of sustainable practices through the fun, familiar world of Pokémon.

 ---

-### Pokémon-Related Visual Designs Used:
-1. **Pokémon Logo**: Added at the top to set the tone of the Pokémon theme.
-2. **Pokéball Icon**: To visually represent actions related to Pokémon management.
-3. **Pokémon Storage Boxes Animation**: To give the users a fun, dynamic visual related to managing storage boxes in the game.

----